sleeyax/sleeyax/README.md

   - Leadiculous monitors social media so you don't have to spend hours browsing Reddit, Twitter/X etc. in the hopes of finding someone who might be interested in your product or service.
   - AI-filtered leads, AI crafted DMs, real-time notification & more goodies!
   - Project discontinued due to shifted personal interests.
 More information [here](https://github.com/leadiculous/app/discussions/1).
-- June 2023 -> ... : All in one dating app automation suite for OFM (feat. snkr friends).
+- 2023-06 -> 2025-03 : All in one dating app automation suite for OFM (feat. snkr friends).
   - 2023-06 -> 2024-03: Autmation bot for snapchat
     - Built an attestaition token 'signer' emulator in Java/Kotlin
     - Reverse engineered compiled protocol buffers back to their original source `.proto` files